radius-project/website/content/_index.md

     - title : "Built-in Dapr support"
       images:
       - "images/dapr-buildingblocks.png"
-      content : "Developers can leverage built-in support for [Dapr building blocks](https://dapr.io) to model and deploy state stores, pub/sub brokers, and more.
-Operators can define how infrastructure is deployed and configured.
-Simply add a building block and Radius takes care of the rest, including generating all of your Dapr components and applying advanced scoping and security configuration."
+      content : "Developers can leverage built-in support for [Dapr building blocks](https://dapr.io) such as state stores, pub/sub brokers, and more.
+When deployed, Radius binds the building blocks to supported infrastructure such as Azure Service Bus or AWS SQS, which operators can select and configure.
+All of your Dapr component configs and advanced security configuration is deployed and managed for you automatically."
       button:
         enable : true
         label : "Learn More"